Pruning at Initialization -- A Sketching Perspective: Using Sketching With Existing Pruning Methods

-Hence, it turns out that the SynFlow score for each weight in $w$ is:
+Thus, in this case, SynFlow score for each weight in $w$ is:

 which yields that when looking at the scores as a distribution $p_i\propto \norm{X_{(i)}} \abs{w}_i$.
 Note that in sketching, the probability $p_i^0$, as defined in \cref{eq:prob}, is proportional to the same term and yields the lowest expected approximation error \cite{drineas2006fast}.
 Thus, it means that in the linear features setting the SynFlow scores and the optimal probability for sketching share the same properties.
 Hence, if one uses randomization over the mask with SynFlow scores as in \cref{algo:sketch_mask}, we get the sketching algorithm.
-Since we established the equivalence between sketching and SynFlow, all the claims in \cref{sec:approx_error} hold for it in the linear case.
 Note that in \cref{thm:2weight_rand_data}, we assume random normal data as input.
-According to \cref{eq:synflow_chi}, SynFlow inputs are $\sqrt{\sum_{i=1}^n \frac{1}{n} x_i^2}$, where $x_i$ are random normal, which implies a $\chi$ distribution vector for its input.
-To summarize, the relation to sketching suggests that we should apply SynFlow with random sampling and $\chi$ distribution for its input.
-We demonstrate the advantage of this approach in \cref{sec:experiments}.
-Sample the entries based on $p$ have the same computation complexity as finding the weights with the largest $s$ scores.
+Under these assumptions, according to \cref{eq:synflow_chi}, SynFlow inputs are $\sqrt{\sum_{i=1}^n \frac{1}{n} x_i^2}$, where $x_i$ are random normal, which implies a $\chi$ distribution vector for its input.
+To summarize, our analysis suggests that if we want to make SynFlow more similar to sketching, we should apply it with random sampling and $\chi$ distribution for its input.
+We demonstrate the advantage of this in the experiments.

-\section{SNIP and Sketching}
+\subsection{SNIP and Sketching}

 In this section we turn to analyze another well-known method of pruning at initialization named SNIP \cite{lee2018snip}, which aims to estimate the importance of each weight according to its magnitude and gradient magnitude at initialization.
 The magnitude of the gradient is calculated with respect to input data, $\mathcal{D}$.
-SNIP assigns the following saliency score of mask at index $j$:

-where $L$ is the loss used for training and the value of the mask before pruning is $1$ in all its entries.
-We analyse the case of $\ell_1$ loss for inputs $X$.
+SNIP assigns the following saliency score of mask at index $j$: $g_j(w;\mathcal{D}) = \abs*{\frac{\partial L(m\odot w;\mathcal{D})}{\partial m_j}},$ where $L$ is the loss used for training and the value of the mask before pruning is $1$ in all its entries.
+We analyze the case of $\ell_1$ loss for inputs $X$.
 Previously, a statistical justification for using $\ell_1$ loss for DNN classification was proven \cite{janocha2017loss} and it was further shown that using $\ell_1$ loss can be beneficial for robust classification \cite{ghosh2017robust}.
 The weights' sailency score in the linear model is